meditationstuff/protocol_1/auxiliary.md

 desire backwards:

 Follow the evolution of a desire backwards in time.
-“Float back” using a gradient of the feeling of that desire, the feeling of those times…
+“Float back” using a gradient of the feeling of that desire, the feeling of those times...

 counterfactual desire: